 Faith in action.
 This is how I believe we reach the reached with the Gospel message.
 There is certainly a place for the public proclamation of the Gospel, especially in unreached countries.
 But, in places where the Gospel is already being promulgated in churches, on TV, the radio, and bookstores; love in action is where people will truly see who Jesus is.
 And, this is what I believe the new wave of missions is to look like.
 Incarnational and holistic approach to ministry.
 Bringing justice where there is injustice.
 Enabling the poor to leave poverty.
 Reaching out to the disenfranchised, the unloved, and the oppressed.
 Helping men, women, and children see themselves for who they are, loved by God.
 Restoring them into the people that God intentionally desires them to be… created in His image, reconciled, rescued, and redeemed.
 Not for just the life after we die.
 But, for the life here and now.
 Making all things new.
 And, bringing God’s kingdom onto earth just as it is in Heaven.

 American Christians have for centuries envisioned a Christian utopia in which their society is governed by Christian officials with Christian laws and morality in place.
 After all, this is what the Puritans from an oppressed Europe envisioned as they made their way toward the New World during the early 17th century.
 The vehicle through which American Christians both yesterday and today often use to attempt to create and maintain this utopia is not through the church, but through the American political system; to which they also believe was divinely orchestrated by the very hand of a Christian God.
-Any deviation or opposition to their perceived Christian political or social order is considered evil, ungodly, or even Satanic; often branded with the label of “liberal” which almost always have negative connotations to them.
+Any deviation or opposition to their perceived Christian political or social order is considered evil, ungodly, or even Satanic; often branded with the label of “liberal” or "socialist" which almost always have negative connotations to them.
 These Christians often resort to exclusion and isolation as the means to distance themselves from others who either oppose or simply think differently from them.
-This often leads to a form of “us vs. them” tribalism causing strife and division.
+This often leads to a form of “us vs. them” tribalism causing much strife and division in America's culture wars.
 Sadly, much of this envisioned utopia is driven and powered by fear-based rhetoric and propaganda.
 They claim that if their society does not submit to or agree with their political and social order, then surely their country will crumble, ultimately falling into the very hands of the Devil himself.

-This brand of Christianity comes from the idea that it is up to the true followers of Jesus to pre-establish His kingdom upon the earth.
+This brand of Christianity comes from the idea that it is up to the true followers of Jesus to pre-establish God's kingdom upon the earth.
 This is accomplished through human might and power leading to a form of theocracy in which the Christian God will rule their nation through divinely elected Christian men and women.
 This is the very same ideology that permeated 1st century Judaism as they waited in eager anticipation for their prophesied Messiah to deliver them from the great oppressor and establish a great Jewish utopia.
 When Jesus the true Messiah came to Jerusalem not on a majestic steed with pomp and circumstance, but instead on an obscure colt with only a few ragtag disciples trailing behind, the Jews were most assuredly disappointed.
-Only later did they witness this Jewish King being flogged and ultimately executed upon a Roman instrument of death known as a cross.
+Only later did they witness this Jewish King being flogged and ultimately executed upon the Roman instrument of death known as the crux, or cross.
 Little did they know that the Kingdom of God was indeed in their midst.
-But, the way in which Jesus became King and Lord over all was not by might, power, and politics, but through the sheer love, grace, truth, peace, sacrifice, and service toward others.
+But, the way in which Jesus became King and Lord over all was not by might, power, and politics, but through the sheer love, grace, peace, and sacrifice toward others.
 Not a single sword was raised, nor a single political action signed; His kingdom was ushered in by individuals willing to love and serve others at the expense of sacrificing their own lives just like their King.

-How many American Christians today envision their utopia in much the same way in which 1st century Jews did?
-We Christians seek to establish a Christian kingdom through our elected officials, political action committees, and social protests, turning a blind eye to the King who sits atop a colt in our midst.
-But, it is only when our society witnesses the true kingdom power of Christ in the form of holistic, incarnational ministry, and evangelism will our society truly be transformed.
+How many American Christians today envision their utopia in much the same way 1st century Jews did?
+We Christians seek to establish a Christian kingdom through our elected officials, political action committees, and socio-political protests, turning a blind eye to the King who sits atop a colt in our midst.
+But, it is only when our society witnesses the true kingdom power of Christ in the form of holistic, incarnational ministry, and peaceful evangelism will our society truly be transformed.
 When we Christians seek to love and serve all people from all walks of life, even those who we may deem our enemy, will the true power of Christ radiate like a beacon of light on a hill capturing the souls of those who need Him most.
 Until then, the American church has a lot of introspective soul-searching and idol-smashing to do... namely the idolatry of the American political and government system found within the confines of the American church.